okuramasafumi/okuramasafumi/README.md

 # What I've beed working on recently

 - I've beening developing a JSON Serializer for Ruby named [`Alba`](https://github.com/okuramasafumi/alba) for a few years now.
 It provides a few DSL to organize JSON well and is the fastest among the alternatives.
 - I'm also organizing a large tech conference about Ruby on Rails called [`Kaigi on Rails`](https://kaigionrails.org).
 I'm the founder and chief organizer of the event.
-It starts this year (2020) and this time is the remote and domestic event for Japanese developers, but I'd like to make it an international one next year!
+It started in 2020 and this time is the remote and domestic event for Japanese developers, but I'd like to make it an international one next year!
 - I'm an organizer of a few Ruby meetups.
 I organize [`Grow.rb`](https://growrb.doorkeeper.jp/), [`Entaku.rb`](https://entakurb.doorkeeper.jp/) and [`Rubygems Code Reading Meetup`](https://rubygems-code-reading.connpass.com/). `Grow.rb` is a local meetup in Tokyo focusing on Ruby techniques but due to COVID-19 it's online from this spring. `Entaku.rb` is an online meetup from the beginning and is fosuing on discussions. `Rubygems Code Reading Meetup` is a meetup where we read the source code of famous ruby gems together.
 - I traslated a book, [Mastering Vim](https://www.packtpub.com/application-development/mastering-vim) into Japanese.